 Promotion to Postal 204b - A CCA Guide to The Dark Side

-Postal Penny-Pitching Powerfully Persists
+Postal Penny-Pinching Powerfully Persists

 Since the 2007 recession and the disastrous decline in first class mail that followed, the United Postal Service has been in cost cutting mode.
 Route cuts, plant closures, service standard reductions, and a determined crusade to eliminate Saturday delivery have been a few of the methods used to bandage the bleeding bottom line.
 The creation of the reduced pay, increased work position of City Carrier Assistant (CCA), has been part and parcel of this trend.
 Then again, if you are reading this as a CCA, you probably don't want to hear any more about parcels after wearing yourself out delivering Amazon packages on Sunday.